tytydraco/yessleep/out/I_must_have_said_something_really_bad_at_Cafe_Grumpy.md

 1. My mouth started uttering obscenities about the smell and;
 2. My hands extracted a twenty dollar bill from my wallet

-I put it on the counter near the coffee lids and syrup bottles and said, "For the f$W(#%&\* love of God just @#$(&#@$)\*Q@#)$\*Q@#)$\*#Q)$\*)#Q$\*)QW#$\* and GO!"
+I put it on the counter near the coffee lids and syrup bottles and said, "For the f$W(#%&\* love of God just @#$(take the #@ MONEY$) \*Q@#) F$\*)#Q$\*)QW#$\* and GO!"

-The man said, "I'm OSWALDO!"
+The man said, "I'm OSWALDO!
+You said a bad word!
+Yes.
+You.
+DID."

 I felt the room start to spin and felt myself grow lightheaded.
-I summoned up a righteous indignation and heard myself bellow, "TAKETHE()@$)@#$\*)@#)\*$\*#@MONEYANDGET@$)(\*@#)$)\_@#)@#$ OUT!"
+I summoned up a righteous indignation and heard myself bellow, "I said, 'TAKE THE F)@#)\*$\*#@ MONEY$$ AND GET THE F@#)$)\_@#!$ AWAY FROM ME!
+PLEASE BROTHER!
+PLEASE!!
+YOU'RE KILLING ME!!!"

 Our eyes met.
-Oswaldo Buddy Holly seemed to hear something in the distance I did not.
-He did a fast double take that showed signs of intelligence.
-Then he nodded as if to confirm something to himself, took the twenty and left the cafe.
+Oswaldo Buddy Holly seemed to hear something in the distance that I could not.
+He did a fast double take that showed marked signs of intelligence.
+Then, Oswaldo Buddy Holly nodded, as if to confirm something to himself.
+He then took the twenty and left the cafe.

 The bell jingled and I breathed into my fedora like an N95.

-"Here's your Mocha Oat Latte," the blonde girl said, offering me a white paper cup with a grumpy face on it and an oatmilk leaf slowly discorporating upon the surface.
+"Here's your Mocha Oat Latte," the blonde girl said sardonically, offering me a white paper cup with a grumpy face on it, There was an oatmilk leaf slowly discorporating upon its surface and the girl seemed not to notice the now fading funk.

-I thanked her and when I went to put a lid on the cup two men wearing navy blue banker suits jingle belled in to Cafe Grumpy like they were somebody.
-They walked in and kept walking right up towards me.
-As I watched this, I turned from the lids to greet them with a smile.
-While they didn't look none too friendly they did let in some fresh air with them and they did not smell like dumpster juice; so there was that.
+I thanked her.
+I went to put a lid on the cup.
+The door bell jingle belled and two men wearing navy blue banker suits strode in purposefully like they were somebody.

+They appeared intent on walking right up to me.
+As I watched this unsettling scene unfold, I turned from the lids to greet them with a forced smile.
+And while the bankers looked particularly unfriendly, to their credit they did let in some fresh air with them, and they did not smell like dumpster juice; so there was that.

-"Why'd you say *that*?" one of them asked me referring to me by name.
+"Why'd you say *that*?" one of the bankers asked, referring to me by name.

-I felt a chill mosey down my spine.
-They were both in their late 30s I imagine.
-One guy on the left had curly hair and mirrored aviator sunglasses.
-His face looked expressive as a Buckingham palace guard and there seemed to be a bulge under his sport coat by his left armpit.
+I felt a chill scramble down my spine.
+My smile slowly went Grumpy sour.

+I took a step back and studied the bankers.
+They both appeared to be in their late 30s.
+The banker on the left had curly hair and wore mirrored aviator sunglasses.
+His face looked expressive as a Buckingham palace guard and there seemed to be a bulge under his sport coat near his left armpit.

-There were three things that immediately bothered me.
+There were three things that immediately bothered me about these guys besides the dude trying to roll up on me sporting a bulge.

 Things that immediately bothered me: